Settle College

-Settle College (formerly Settle High School and Settle Girls' High School) is an 11–18 mixed, community secondary school and sixth form in Giggleswick, Settle, North Yorkshire, England.
+Settle College (formerly Settle High School and Settle Girls' High School) is an 11–18 mixed, community secondary school and sixth form in Settle, North Yorkshire, England.
 It was established in 1907.

 It is a partner in 'The Three Peaks Family of Schools', a grouping of primary, middle and secondary schools in North Craven.

 History

-Settle College links back to Settle Girls' High School, founded in 1907, which became the comprehensive Settle High School in 1959.
+Settle College links back to the Settle Girls' High School, founded in 1907, which became the comprehensive Settle High School in 1959.
 It changed its name to Settle College in 2004 when the school gained Technology College status.